What is risk?

 The majority of Master Trusts operate in a competitive, commercial world and, therefore, they have to continually invest in their proposition.
 This has the advantage of delivering better communication tools and innovations which help the member understand what their financial future will look like and, where necessary, take action.

-Employers need a pension scheme that enhances or, at the very least detracts from, the employer brand as a great place to work, minimises reputational risk and reduces costs; all whilst focusing on running a successful business.
+Employers need a pension scheme that enhances (or at the very least not detract from!) the employer brand as a great place to work, minimises reputational risk and reduces costs; all whilst focusing on running a successful business.